oracle-quickstart/oci-qualys/README.md

 # oci-qualys
 This is a Terraform module that deploys Qualys on [Oracle Cloud Infrastructure (OCI)](https://cloud.oracle.com/en_US/cloud-infrastructure).
-It is developed jointly by Oracle and H2O.ai.